SchengQ/Tbrucei-swimming-analysis/simulation_matlab/README.md

 # Simulation code

-This folder contains the MATLAB simulation code used to calculate swimming dynamics for the model swimmer described in the associated PNAS article.
+This folder contains the MATLAB simulation code used to calculate swimming dynamics for the model T. brucei described in the associated PNAS article.

 ## Folder structure